Shopify/polaris/src/components/DropZone/README.md

 # Drop zone

-The drop zone component lets merchants upload files by dragging and dropping files into an area on a page.
+The drop zone component lets users upload files by dragging and dropping the files into an area on a page, or activating a button.

 ---